 HOW CERN SAVES MONEY WITH READONLYREST

-This year, CERN (The European Organization for Nuclear Research) optimised the usage of computing resources by consolidating 30+ Elasticsearch clusters into a handful of multi-user clusters.
+This year, CERN (The European Organization for Nuclear Research) optimized the usage of computing resources by consolidating 30+ Elasticsearch clusters into a handful of multi-user clusters.

-Watch the presentation CERN organised, to understand the guiding principles behind ReadonlyREST.
+Watch the presentation CERN organized to understand the guiding principles behind ReadonlyREST.